Brown Social Science Center, 116

 University of Wisconsin, B.A.

-ExpertiseSocial psychology; face perception; facial stereotypes (babyfaceness, attractiveness); age, race, and gender stereotypes.
+ExpertiseSocial psychology; face perception; facial stereotypes (babyfaceness, attractiveness); age, race, and gender stereotypes, aging and social perception .

-ProfileResearch concerns how and why people's physical qualities, such as facial appearance, influence impressions of their traits as well as the impact of such impressions on people's social outcomes and psychological development.
+ProfileResearch concerns how and why people's physical qualities, such as facial appearance, influence impressions of their traits and social affordances, the accuracy and neural correlates of these impressions, and changes in these effects in older adulthood

 |PSYC||133a||Seminar in Nonverbal Communication|